-3This ranking is based upon an order of magnitude assessment of values which is limited by the lack of zoning, identification of infrastructure costs, and great uncertainty in the real estate and financial markets.
+&lt;sup>1 The Team includes Bluestone Planning Group, Urban Design, Avery Associates, Appraisal, and GPR Engineering. \This ranking is based upon an order of magnitude assessment of values which is limited by the lack of zoning, identification of infrastructure costs, and great uncertainty in the real estate and financial markets.
 These values should be considered only for the purposes of ranking and do not reflect the value of a market transaction at this time.

-The greatest site value currently would be for either multifamily rental or garden condo development, closely followed by a townhouse condo complex.
-Taking marketing time into account, multifamily rental ranks first in spite of the higher potential value of garden condos, because of a reduced present worth of return.
+account, Multifamily Rental ranks first in spite of the higher potential value of garden condos, because of a reduced present worth of return.
 Moreover, the current economic uncertainty makes ownership models more risky for Town's disposition.
 While estimates assume full payment at the time of closing, the Town may not receive full value of property for some time, as many ownership developments are structured so that land is paid for as units are sold.